 |Bastion||Attacker||Bastion’s damage output is easily his best quality.
 Hitting those shots without getting killed is a different story, however.
 Bastion requires a lot of skill to master because of his constant reconfiguring.|

-Because of flaws in other areas, you’ll wonder if it’s worth all that time practicing him.
+Because of flaws in other areas, you’ll wonder if all that time practicing him is worth it.

 |Sombra||Attacker||To make Sombra shine, your team has to have excellent communication and coordination.|

-This is rarely the case when fights go down and chaos ensues in fights.
+This is rarely the case when fights go down and chaos takes place.
 Sombra doesn’t do well when she has to “react” to different situations in matches.

 Winston just doesn’t have any place in all that.
 The argument persists that you’d be better off playing Reinhardt instead because he’s a much better version of him.